Energea Launches Next-Gen Qi2-Certified Chargers For Smarter, Faster And Safer Power

-data-text="Energea launches next-gen Qi2-certified chargers for smarter, faster and safer power" data-link=" launches next-gen Qi2-certified chargers for smarter, faster and safer power" class="whatsapp">Shar

-SINGAPORE - media OutReach Newswire - 27 December 2024 Energea is revolutionizing wireless charging with the launch of its latest lineup, created to embrace the new open wireless charging standard, Qi2, by the Wireless Power Consortium (WPC).
+Arabian Post -SINGAPORE – Media OutReach Newswire – 27 December 2024 – Energea is revolutionizing wireless charging with the launch of its latest lineup, created to embrace the new open wireless charging standard, Qi2, by the Wireless Power Consortium (WPC).
 The innovative collection, featuring the MagTrio Plus , MagDuo , and MagPac Pro+ , supports Apple's most-loved devices, including the iPhone, Apple Watch and AirPods.
 Each product is officially Qi2-certified, guaranteeing superior speed, performance and overall charging efficiency.

 Energea proudly introduces the Qi2 collection, featuring MagTrio Plus, MagPac Pro+ and MagDuo.